mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     *Stokes vectors* encoding the polarization state of light, while sensors are characterized by 4x4 *Mueller matrices* that transform the incident polarization prior to measurement.
-We sidestep this non- symmetry by simply using Mueller matrices everywere: in the case of emitters, only the first column will be used (the remainder being filled with zeros).
+We sidestep this non- symmetry by simply using Mueller matrices everywhere: in the case of emitters, only the first column will be used (the remainder being filled with zeros).
 This API simplification comes at a small extra cost in terms of register usage and arithmetic.
 The JIT (LLVM, CUDA)